clockworklabs/spacetime-docs/docs/unity/part-2.md

 }
 ```

 The `ReducerKind.ClientConnected` argument to the `SpacetimeDB.Reducer` attribute indicates to SpacetimeDB that this is a special reducer.
-This reducer is only every called by SpacetimeDB itself when a client connects to your module.
+This reducer is only every called by SpacetimeDB itself when a client connects to your database.

 > SpacetimeDB gives you the ability to define custom reducers that automatically trigger when certain events occur.
 >
 > - `ReducerKind.Init` - Called the first time you publish your module and anytime you clear the database with `spacetime publish <name> --delete-data`.
-> - `ReducerKind.ClientConnected` - Called when a user connects to the SpacetimeDB module.
+> - `ReducerKind.ClientConnected` - Called when a user connects to the SpacetimeDB database.
 Their identity can be found in the `Sender` value of the `ReducerContext`.
-> - `ReducerKind.ClientDisconnected` - Called when a user disconnects from the SpacetimeDB module.
+> - `ReducerKind.ClientDisconnected` - Called when a user disconnects from the SpacetimeDB database.
 :::

 Publish your module again by running: